-The Chicago Transit Authority (CTA) offers both train and bus service in the city of Chicago and the surrounding suburbs.
+The Chicago Transit Authority (CTA) offers both train and bus service throughout the City of Chicago and the surrounding suburbs.
 The trains in Chicago are well known as the "L," and the Blue Line trains are the easiest and most affordable way to get to O'Hare International Airport from downtown via public transit.

 The Blue Line Station at O'Hare